dsbonafe/CypressDeel/README.md

 # How to see results

-you are able to see results using Cypress Dashboard integrated in this repository.
+You will be able to see results in (Cypress Dashboard)[https://dashboard.cypress.io/organizations] using the following credentials:

+Username: douglas.testador02@gmail.com
+Password: Douglas!!!11